Seeking Forgiveness: Spiritual Retreat with Swami Amritaswarupananda in Indonesia

 Spiritual

 What does the act of seeking forgiveness truly mean?
 Whom do we ask?
 And who forgives?
-Swami Amritaswarupananda Puri, Amma’s most Senior Disciple, conducted a spiritual retreat in Indonesia that shed new light upon surrendering to the Guru, as well as learning how to forgive ourselves.
+Swami Amritaswarupananda Puri, Amma’s most Senior Disciple, conducted a spiritual retreat in Indonesia that shed new light upon surrendering to the Guru, learning how to forgive ourselves, and then extending that power to those who need it most.

 Devotees from the Asia-Pacific countries gathered at the Island of Batam, inspired to learn from Swamiji’s wisdom.
 Held April 18 – 20, the event drew around 400 people, including those taking part online.